Recent Advances in End-to-End Automatic Speech Recognition: Conclusions and Future Directions

 Another challenge is how to integrate knowledge into a single E2E model.
 For example, it is very easy for an E2E model with display format output to generate ``5:45'' when a user says ``five forty five''.
 However, it is very hard for an E2E model to output ``5:45'' when a user says ``a quarter to six'' because standard E2E models do not have the knowledge unless the training has seen such examples.

 In hybrid models, it is very easy to continuously add any new word not seen during training.
 However, this is very challenging for E2E models.
 The customization work described in Section \ref{sec:adaptation}.\ref{ssec:customization} provides a way to bias the ASR results towards a contextual phrase list.
 This is different from expanding the E2E models' capability of recognizing new words without biasing the ASR results.
+Although there are few works that allow injecting any out-of-vocabulary word into the vocabulary of acoustic-to-word E2E models during inference via subword-to-word embedding \cite{settle2019acoustically, collobert2020word}, this problem is far from being solved.

 Finally, it is always challenging to train good E2E models with low-resource languages.
 Given, the recent success of SSL which does not need any labeled data to pre-train a representation for downstream tasks, we predict that SSL will be closely coupled with E2E models in the near future.